Gov. Tom Wolf Loosening Restrictions On Restaurants And Businesses, Increasing Gathering Limits April 4

 By: KDKA-TV News Staff

-HARRISBURG (KDKA) – Citing falling case counts and climbing vaccination rates, Gov. Tom Wolf is loosening some restrictions on restaurants and other businesses as well as increasing gathering limits.READ MORE: Former Pittsburgh Police Officer Paul Abel Loses Challenge To Firing
+HARRISBURG (KDKA) – Citing falling case counts and climbing vaccination rates, Gov. Tom Wolf is loosening some restrictions on restaurants and other businesses as well as increasing gathering limits.READ MORE: Off-Duty Brighton Twp.
+Police Office Charged With DUI In Crash That Injured Another Driver

 Starting April 4, restaurants can resume bar service and alcohol can be bought without food.
 There’s also no more curfew for removing drinks from tables.